byu-cpe/ecen520_student/tx_sim/UART_Transmitter_sim.md

 For this assignment you will be using QuestaSim as a simulator to simulate your design.
 QuestaSim is a commercial HDL simulator that is used in the design of large, complex ASICs and will be the simulator we use for this course.
-QuestaSim has been installed on the computers in the digital lab and the embedded systems lab (see this link for [setting up your environment](../resources/tools.md#questasim-setup) to use these tools).
+QuestaSim has been installed on the computers in the digital lab and the embedded systems lab (see this`long_sim.do` link for [setting up your environment](../resources/tools.md#questasim-setup) to use these tools).

 Go through the [QuestaSim Tutorial](../resources/questa_tutorial.md) to learn how to use QuestaSim in both GUI and command line mode.
 You will need to use the command line mode for submitting this assignment.